copninixh/Memo-Voice-Assistant/README.md

 # Memo-Voice-Assistant
-Beta Version 1
-for MEMO helper and care system (NSC 2021) YRC
+Beta Version II for MEMO helper and care system